Version 1.4 – Updated August 2025

 The University tries to ensure that the information it holds is accurate and up-to-date.
 It must, however, rely on indivduals to inform the appropriate office of any change in their personal data.
 In particular, any change of home address or emergency contact details.
 This can be done directly in Staff Connect.

-As a user you are required to comply with the University's regulations for the use of computing facilities.
+As a user you are required to comply with the University's IT regulations for the use of computing facilities.
 It is also your responsibility, should you hold personal data on others, to ensure that you abide by the terms of Data Protection law.

 Schedule 1 - Categories of Personal Data